 Scandinavian Center of Art and Design

 Oslo can be truly called the Scandinavian center of art and design, whereas the city hosts an astonishing number of international exhibitions every year.
 This reason, among other top 10 reasons to visit Oslo, can be proven simply by observing the number of art galleries that opened in the Norwegian capital during the last decade.

 Amazing architecture is another reason why you should come to this city.
 Who hasn’t heard of the Oslo Opera House or hasn’t seen the photo of Bjorvika, which is frequently displayed in many pictures of Oslo.
 Another building to pay attention to is the Statoil headquarters in Oslo.
 After all, stroll across Tjuvholmen and observe the stunning contemporary architecture.

 Oslo is located next to the fjord of the same name, and a number of docks are located throughout the city.
 It’s up to you, however, whether to sit in a riverside restaurant and enjoy the views or take a boat and head to one of the neighboring islands.

-Even though the Norwegian cuisine is not so well-known as Spanish or French, it is still worth to try it out.
+Even though Norwegian cuisine is not so well-known as Spanish or French, it is still worth trying it out.
 Get ready for large amounts of fish and seafood to be consumed.
 You can, for example, grab a good deal of seafood and fish at Fiskeriet or drop in the special place Pjoltergeist.
 After all, there is a restaurant called Maaemo that features three Michelin stars, but tends to be rather pricey and the tables must be booked at least a few months in advance.

-These are just top 10 reasons to visit Oslo, but this list can be truly countless.
+These are just the top 10 reasons to visit Oslo, but this list can be truly countless.
 There is something genuinely magical in this city, which allows everyone to find something he/she likes.
 And this magic will keep you returning here again and again.